SUMMARY

 What this is NOT: a primary-research piece.
 We're not mining Reddit threads, running a survey, or quoting agency principals we interviewed.
 That work is queued.
 This piece does what's defensible right now: synthesise four published sources that independently documented the same shift, and turn it into a usable framework for agencies trying to decide whether their own stack is part of the pattern.

-"The pricing change was IT for us to leave, weren't even power users just couple of projects, a few people tracking time but once we saw how quickly the usage fees could pile up across different features made 0 sense to continue with harvest."— quoted in OneSuite, May 19, 2026
+"The pricing change was IT for us to leave, weren't even power users just couple of projects, a few people tracking time but once we saw how quickly the usage fees could pile up across different features made 0 sense to continue with harvest."

 The pattern across sources is consistent: it's not the headline per-seat number alone driving switches.
 It's the per-seat plus per-feature plus unclear-at-renewal compound that triggers the audit.